sjl-sjtu/bnmr2/README.md

 Current version: 0.3.1

-Latest updation at Jan.
-27th, 2024.
+Latest updation at Feb.
+6th, 2024.
 We have renamed the package to `bnmr2` to avoid potential conflict with another previous package (in Econometrics).

 ## Tutorial
 ### 1. Installation